govsocial-org/govsocial-org.github.io/docs/building/domains.md

 # DNS Domains

-You will need a public DNS domain for your Fediverse instances.
+You will need a public DNS domain for your Fediverse instances if you want them to be accessible from the Internet.
 Because we wanted to host more than one Fediverse platform under the GOVSocial umbrella, we choose `govsocial.org` as our root domain, with `{instance}.govsocial.org` as the instance-specific hostname.

 For Mastodon, there are a couple of things to be aware of when choosing a domain in general, and this configuration in particular:

 - **Be aware of recent (December 21, 2022) changes to the [Mastodon Trademark Policy](https://joinmastodon.org/trademark)**.
 You will need written permission from Mastodon gGmbH to use 'Mastodon' or any derivatives (e.g. "mastodoon", "mast0don", "mstdn") in your domain or hostname[^1].
 - **We wanted to have our user accounts use `@govsocial.org` for all our instances** instead of the actual instance hostname.
 This has implications for how both Mastodon and our load balancer are configured.

-Register your domain (we used [Google Domains](https://domains.google/)), set [Google Cloud DNS](https://cloud.google.com/dns/docs/overview/) as the nameserver, and enable DNSSEC.
+Register your domain (we use [Google Domains](https://domains.google/)), set [Google Cloud DNS](https://cloud.google.com/dns/docs/overview/) as the nameserver, and enable DNSSEC.
 The console will guide you through the steps outlined [here](https://cloud.google.com/dns/docs/set-up-dns-records-domain-name).

-If you are fine with manually creating DNS records for your platforms (which is what we do), you're done at this point.
+If you are fine with manually creating DNS records for your platforms in Cloud DNS (which is what we do), you're done at this point.

 ## ExternalDNS